To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Fatyela said while the weather was improving, it was still very cold, with snow on the mountains.

 On Sunday Fatyela confirmed a man (69) and a woman (44) froze to death in Mqanduli and Mthatha.
-They were found lying by the roadside.

 Three other people drowned in Port Elizabeth, SABC radio reported.
 Fatyela could not confirm this.